 This Project Development Scientist position will be part of the Center for Gene Therapy in the Hematologic Malignancies and Stem Cell Transplantation Institute.
 This position will support project management, scientific writing and clinical trial design for the Center.
 This Project Development Scientist will be affiliated with the Gene Therapy Disease Team and will work closely with the Center Director, investigators, laboratory and clinical researchers, and biostatisticians to shepherd projects from conception to grant submission, to clinical protocol or IND, and publication.
-This particular position will oversee the CAR T cell program for HIV/AIDS.

 - Organize manuscript writing, data presentation, quarterly reports, and journal submissions.